-Annual Distribution US\$1.9 million (or 2.1% of run rate revenue) Description Unify is a management consulting firm that works with companies to provide innovative, customized consulting solutions across four primary service lines: Business Intelligence, Enterprise Resource Planning Services, Project Leadership & Product Management, and Organizational Change Management Contribution History In October 2016, Salaris USA (wholly owned subsidiary of Alaris USA Inc.) made a contribution of US\$18.0 million (comprised of US\$12.0 million of permanent units and US\$6.0 million of redeemable units) to Unify, LLC.
-In December 2018, Unify redeemed US\$6.0 million representing all redeemable units outstanding.
-The units were redeemed at par, consistent with the terms of the agreement.
+Annual Distribution US\$1.9 million (2.1% of Run Rate Revenue) Description Unify is a management consulting firm that works with companies to provide innovative, customized consulting solutions across four primary service lines: Business Intelligence, Enterprise Resource Planning Services, Project Leadership & Product Management, and Organizational Change Management Contribution History In October 2016, Salaris USA (wholly owned subsidiary of Alaris USA Inc.) made US\$18.0 million (comprised of US\$12.0 million of permanent units and US\$6.0 m units) to Unify, LLC.
+In December 2018, Unify redeemed US\$6.0 million representing all redeemable units outstandin units were redeemed at par, consistent with the terms of the agreement.
 The Unify distribution resets annually +/-5% based on net revenue.
-Performance Based on unaudited financial statements prepared by Unify management for the six months ended June 30, 2019, revenue has increased, while EBITDA has decreased versus the comparable period due to start up costs as they expand into two new geographic areas.

-Fair Value There was no change in the fair value of the Unify units during the three and six months ending June 30, 2019.
+Performance Based on unaudited financial statements prepared by Unify management for the nine months ended September 30, 2019, revenue has increased, while EBITDA has decreased versus the comparable period due to start up costs as they expand into two new geographic areas.
+Fair Value The Corporation increased the fair value of the Unify units by US\$1.0 million during the three and nine months ended September 30, 2019 due to the positive increases to net revenue during 2019.
 The fair value of the Unify units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for Unify remains over 2.0x.